 Doesn’t come with a tamper

 Blendtec is a family-owned, U.S.-based manufacturer that produces commercial blenders for many well-known national chains.
 This household model features a large 90-ounce jug that can hold beverages for four to six people.
 The jug is made of BPA-free plastic and is dishwasher safe.
 The 1,560-Watt motor is powerful enough to create hot soups through friction alone, and the unit features four pre-programmed cycles and five manual speeds.
-The blender comes with a reassuring 8-year warranty.

 For overall best performance and reliability, the Vitamix E310 Explorian Blender (view at Amazon) is our top pick, but its interface and functions are quite basic.
 If you prefer a high-tech machine with all the bells and whistles, the Vitamix A3500 Ascent Series Smart Blender might be more your speed.